-Salesforce for Small Business
+Salesforce for Small Businesses

-Is Salesforce Worth it for Small Business?
+Is Salesforce Worth it For Small Businesses?

 Salesforce is known for driving efficiency, but it’s no secret that most enterprise-level technology solutions are costly.
 This leaves many small business owners wondering whether it’s worth the price to invest in the platform.
 Luckily, there are lots of ways to customize a Salesforce solution to fit the unique needs of your business.

 Salesforce has built a platform that is affordable and maximizes business automation for small businesses up to large enterprises.
 Many small businesses don’t know you can get Sales and Service functionality in one platform for $25 per user.
 With pricing so affordable, you can’t afford not to invest in a small business CRM.

 We work with businesses of all types and sizes at 5P.
 One of the things we love about the Salesforce platform is that it doesn’t use a ‘one size fits all’ approach.
 There are endless ways to configure the platform using one of three base products:

 - Non-Profit Cloud: This is a solution for non-profit organizations.
 It provides contact management, donor nurturing, and fundraising support to maximize impact, revenue, and reach.
 Depending on the organization, this solution costs little to nothing for users in the non-profit space.

 - Salesforce Essentials for Small Businesses: Essentials is the Salesforce small business edition.
 The Essentials solution makes it easy for small businesses to manage contacts, leads, sales opportunities, and customer service.
 It allows you to create data-driven reports and dashboards.
 Salesforce Essentials is a great CRM for small business applications due to integrations with popular small business tools like G-Suite, DocuSign, TaskRay, DropBox, etc.